Data-Robusta/data-robusta/price_spikes.md

 BLUF:

-- Colombia changed their economic focus to shift away from food and nontradables
+- Attempts to fight inflation destroyed agricultural profitability, exports declined and area harvested decreased by more than 10%
 - Coffee production dropped 50% from 1993
 - Two years of overly heavy rain leading up to 1994